aaronmams/jekyll-now/_posts/2017-06-24-R Shiny Starter.md

 1. make sure the file containing your shiny code is saved in a file called "app.R".
 As long as the file has that exact name, R Studio will recognize it as a Shiny app and will give you options for how to display it.

 2. in the image below notice that R Studio has recognized the code as a Shiny app and provided an options bar at the top right portion of the scripting window.
+That options bar will allow to chose whether to run the app in an R Studio viewer pane, publish it to an R Shiny Server, or run it in a local browser window.

 ![shinyapp1](/images/shinyapp2.png)